frictionlessdata/frictionless-py/docs/guides/getting-started.md

 Last but not least, let's get a validation report.
-This report will help us to fix all these errors as comprehensive information is provided for every tabular problem:
+This report will help us to identify and fix all the errors present in the tabular data, as comprehensive information is provided for every problem:

 ```bash